-The student is encouraged to notify his/her parents or legal guardian and make arrangements for leaving campus within 48 hours of notification (unless the decision is being appealed).
-Parents/legal guardians should verify arrangements by contacting the Student Life Office prior to the suspension.
+The student is required to make arrangements for leaving campus within 48 hours of notification (unless the decision is being appealed).

 Students are permitted to make up missed quizzes or assignments at the discretion of their professors.
 In some cases, students may be permitted to postpone a suspension to avoid a major exam/paper conflict if such is verified.